sreekanthpogula/neo4j-langchain-realtime-rag/README.md

-# neo4j-langchain-realtime-rag
+# Neo4j-Langchain-Realtime-RAG
-This repository contains a real-time RAG (Retrieval-Augmented Generation) pipeline using Neo4j and LangChain.
+This repository contains a real-time RAG (Retrieval-Augmented Generation) pipeline using Neo4j and LangChain and Ollama from Wikipedia.
 The pipeline is designed to process and query large datasets efficiently, leveraging the capabilities of graph databases.
 ## Features
 - Real-time data ingestion and processing
 - Integration with Neo4j for graph-based data storage